Posts

 In nursing school, we learned about "nursing judgement".
 In the field, if a nurse is told by her boss, "follow the policies and procedures and no one can sue you and you should not care if people yell at you" it feels like a real contradiction.

-The nursing literature reflects the importance of patient centered care.
-Evidence-based practice means that nurses should cull evidence from their field of work to evaluate the policies and procedures, putting the patient as the center of the equation of what works for them.
+עברית אחרי: The nursing literature reflects the importance of patient centered care.
+You advocate for the patient.
+Evidence-based practice means that nurses should cull evidence from their field of work to evaluate the policies and procedures, putting the patient as the center of what works for them.
 In Israel, a signature on a health form differs in its legal weight than a signature on say a mortgage agreement.
 If the person signing the mortgage agreement claims he did not know what he was signing, that carries no weight, but if a patient signs a medical consent form and then claims that he did not understand what he was signing, the patient can claim wrongful action on the part of the health-care worker.
 Since about 2016, school nurses in Israel were told that the health declaration that parents sign, which contains a clause regarding vaccines, is sufficient permission to vaccinate the child.
-Some critical thinking questions could be brought forth regarding the health declaration: 1 - after eight years ...
+Some critical thinking questions could be brought forth rega...

 "But government ministries are resistant to change"